5 Truths About How Dieting & Undereating Affects Women's Hormones and Health

-Restrictive dieting, vegan eating, skipping meals, going long periods without eating ALL raise your cortisol levels.
+Restrictive dieting, vegan eating, skipping meals, fasting and going long periods without eating ALL raise your cortisol levels.
 Now add that to your work, family and regular life stress and you have yourself a big problem.
 Chronic high levels of cortisol leads to hormonal imbalances like excess estrogen, not enough progesterone and too much testosterone, which create a domino effect for more imbalances.

 Elevated cortisol in the body will also cause blood sugar dysregulation regardless of how often you eat.
 The body releases cortisol if there's not enough glucose available.
 This cycle keeps blood sugar levels like a roller coaster (always fluctuating), which means more sugar cravings, more energy crashes, and off the charts cortisol levels.
-Long term this can mess with your ability to stabilize your blood sugar.
+Long term, this can mess with your ability to stabilize your blood sugar.